1jour1vin

 Domaine de Bellivière - Haut-Rasné (moelleux) 2009

-"A sweet, opulent, and precise wine.
-It calls for a fruit dessert but is also ideal on its own.
-The finish already contains every possible yellow fruit."
-(Le Grand Guide des Vins de France 2012 - Bettane & Desseauve)"This sweet wine takes you on a journey, both on the nose and on the palate.
-It opens with a rich aroma of ripe fruit, candied orange, pear, and lovely floral notes.
-On the palate, the sweetness is subtle, with fruit and freshness, followed by a long mineral finish. " (Gault Millau Online)
+“A sweet, opulent, and precise wine.
+It calls for a fruit dessert but is ideal on its own.
+The finish already contains every possible yellow fruit.”
+(Le Grand Guide des Vins de France 2012 - Bettane & Desseauve)“This sweet wine takes you on a journey, both on the nose and on the palate.
+It opens with a rich bouquet featuring notes of ripe fruit, candied orange, pear, and lovely floral notes.
+On the palate, the sweetness is subtle, revealing fruit and freshness, leading to a long, mineral finish .”
+(Gault Millau Online)

-Buy your Bellivière wines at the best price in a private sale!
+Buy Bellivière wines at the best prices in a private sale!

 Rated site